 Lenders also use the bait and switch model to lure customers.
-For instance, mortgage companies always advertise their lowest interest rate, but the reality is only a small percentage of consumers will be able to qualify for that rate.
-Car manufacturers frequently offer 0% financing on the purchase of a new vehicle, but again, a high credit score is necessary to qualify.
+For instance, mortgage companies continually advertise their lowest interest rate, but the reality is only a tiny percentage of consumers will be able to qualify for that rate.
+Car manufacturers frequently offer 0% financing on purchasing a new vehicle, but a high credit score is necessary to allow.
 It’s all in the fine print, which most people do not read.

 Here is What Bait and Switch Looks Like in Real Estate

 Scenario 1.
 You meet with three agents and listen to their marketing plan to sell your home.
-Agent A suggests a list price of $350,000.
-Agent B is in the same price range and says, $360,000.
-But Agent C tells you he would suggest listing your home at $400,000.
+Agent A suggests a list price of $350,000, and agent B is in the same price range and says $360,000.
+But Agent C tells you he would recommend listing your home at $400,000.

 Red Flag.
 Some Real estate agents practice a form of bait and switch when they attempt to acquire a listing from a seller.
 However, rather than enticing a homeowner at a low price, they bait the hook by suggesting their home will sell at a higher than market value price.
-If you list with this agent a few weeks later when your home doesn’t sell, he will suggest a price reduction.
+If you list with this agent when your home doesn’t sell a few weeks later, he will suggest a price reduction.

 Listing below Market to Create a Bidding War

 Red Flag.
 Sometimes this works but not always.
-Also, in a market where the seller has a distinct advantage, there is no reason to sell low.
+Also, there is no reason to sell low in a market where the seller has a distinct advantage.
 A desirable property priced at the market will likely receive more than one offer.

 Real Estate Agent Says They Already Have a Buyer

 Red flags.
 There are a couple of things off-putting about this situation.
-First, ask the agent how she plans to handle a situation where she is representing both the buyer and the seller?
+First, ask the agent how she plans to handle a situation where she represents both the buyer and the seller?

-When one agent is handling both the purchase and the sale of a property, it is called dual agency.
+When one agent is handling both the purchase and the sale of a property, it is called a dual agency.
 The practice is illegal in 8 states, Alaska, Colorado, Florida, Kansas, Maryland, Oklahoma, Texas, and Vermont.
-In Minnesota, when both the buyer and seller are made aware of the situation and give their consent, it is legal.
+In Minnesota, it is legal when both the buyer and seller are made aware of the situation and give their consent.

 While this may initially sound perfect, you don’t know if the buyers exist?
 If they do, Agent B can’t be sure they will want to buy your home since they have not seen it.
 The responsibility of a listing agent is to present your property to as many buyers as possible and ensure you get the best price.
 It doesn’t matter who is bringing the buyers to the table.